jbee/jbee.github.io/lex/index.md

 A matching function can be written in about
 [100 LOC](https://github.com/jbee/lex/blob/master/java/se/jbee/lex/Lex.java).

-The matching is designed to find the **shortest match**.
+The matching is designed to find the **first match**.
+Matching always ends on first not recovered mismatch.

-It is by design impossible to find the longest match as this would already theoretically contradict the goal properties described above.
+It is by design impossible to find the longest or shortest match as this would already theoretically contradict the goal properties described above.
+Some pattern can be designed so that the first match must as well be the shortest or longest but generally this is not possible.

 ## Examples